absmach/magistrala/README.md

 This will create `./mainflux_sources` dir, git-clone all the sources from GitHub repos and place them in appropriate destination (Go code goes to $GOPATH, symlinks are created).

 It will also give you the instructions how to finish the installation manually.

+## Contributing

+Thank you for your interest in Mainflux and wish to contribute!

+1. Take a look at our [open issues](https://github.com/mainflux/mainflux/issues).
+2. Checkout the [contribution guide](CONTRIBUTING.md) to learn more about our style and conventions.
+3. Make your changes compatible to our workflow.

 ## Community